2020 PARTNERSHIP SUMMIT

 Nature Activities and Education

-*The Saturday “into the woods” event has been postponed.
+*The Saturday “into the woods” event was postponed due to COVID.

 Trek Bicycle of Lee’s Summit